 In the past, we’ve measured the value of Schema Markup purely through the lens of rich results.
 However, we’ve seen a lot of changes in rich results and the overall…

 What is a Knowledge Graph?
-A knowledge graph is a structured representation of knowledge that describes entities and the relationships between them.
+A knowledge graph is a structured representation of data that describes entities and the relationships between them.
 Knowledge graphs are a part of “knowledge representation“,…

 On September 14, Google announced that they’ve officially removed How-To rich results on desktop and deprecated How-To rich results entirely as part of their efforts to simplify search.
 They will…